 Frank A. St. John

-Executive Vice President, Missiles and Fire Control
+Executive Vice President, Rotary and Mission Systems

-Most recently, he served as executive vice president and deputy of Programs for MFC.
-In this role, he was responsible for assuring MFC’s lines of business successfully met the company’s commitments and responsibilities to its customers, shareholders and the corporation.
+Most recently, he served as executive vice president where he was responsible for ensuring MFC’s lines of business successfully met the company’s commitments and responsibilities to its customers and the corporation.